CASA Magdalena Mora: A Familia Exploring Mexican, Chicanx, and Latinx Identities and Culture

 Discussions and events include a wide variety of interactions, such as meeting the Mora family members, campus faculty, staff, community members, and CASA Mora alumni dating back to 1991.
 CASA Mora also celebrates and participates in events sponsored by the Chicanx Latinx Student Development office.
 These include, but are not limited to: Dia de los Muertos, Fiestas Patrias, La Gran Tamalada, Latina Recognition Luncheon, and the People Of Color Empowerment Day.

-CASA residents live together currently in Unit 3’s Priestley Hall, a high-rise building situated one block from the south edge of campus amidst the bustle on the corner of Telegraph and Durant Avenue.
+CASA residents live together currently in Unit 3 Beverly Cleary Hall, a mid-rise building situated one block from the south edge of campus across the street from Unit 3 on Channing Way.
 For more information about Unit 3, including amenities and features, academic services, and more, please visit housing.berkeley.edu.